srijan-paul/srijan-paul.github.io/src/content/about.md

 ## Me

 I'm Srijan, A CS and Math enthusiast currently in Bangalore, India.
-As of January 2023, I'm reading [Oathbringer](https://www.goodreads.com/en/book/show/34002132), and learning [topology](https://en.wikipedia.org/wiki/Topology).
+As of January 2024, I'm reading [Age of Myth](https://www.goodreads.com/en/book/show/34002132), and studying category theory.
 You can find out more in the section titled [now](/now).

-For upkeep, I do language engineering at [DeepSource](https://deepsource.com) - a code health analysis tool.
+For upkeep, I do language engineering at [DeepSource](https://deepsource.com) - a code health tool.

 ## This site